* This is the Professional Version. *

 Pelvic pain may originate in reproductive organs (cervix, uterus, uterine adnexa) or other organs.
 Sometimes the cause is unknown.

 Some gynecologic disorders (see Table: Some Gynecologic Causes of Pelvic Pain) cause cyclic pain (ie, pain recurring during the same phase of the menstrual cycle).
 In others, pain is a discrete event unrelated to menstrual cycles.
 Whether onset of pain is sudden or gradual helps discriminate between the two.

 Overall, the most common gynecologic causes of pelvic pain include

-These disorders (see Acute Abdominal Pain) may be
+These disorders (see page Acute Abdominal Pain) may be

 GI (eg, gastroenteritis, inflammatory bowel disease, appendicitis, diverticulitis, tumors, constipation, intestinal obstruction, perirectal abscess, irritable bowel syndrome)

 Urinary (eg, cystitis, interstitial cystitis, pyelonephritis, calculi)

 Musculoskeletal (eg, diastasis of the pubic symphysis due to previous vaginal deliveries, abdominal muscle strains)